ga4gh/data-security/AAI/AAIConnectProfile.md

     1. Claim Clearinghouses MAY trust more than one Broker

-2. Claim Clearinghouses MUST either check the validity of the JWT or treat the token as opaque.
+2. Claim Clearinghouses MUST either check the validity of the access token or treat the access token as opaque.

     1. If treating the token as a JWT a Claim Clearinghouse: